 The records of [ASSIGNEE] show that in compliance with NRS § 361.7312, [ASSIGNEE] has posted and maintains a bond as required by NRS § 361.7314 in the amount of $500,000.00 to indemnify any real property owner in the State of Nevada with respect to tax liens assigned to [ASSIGNEE] if a real property owner is determined to have suffered damage as a result of [ASSIGNEE’s] wrongful failure or refusal to perform its contractual obligations.

-Form 1103NTC t Revised 12-9-13 1
+Form 1103NTC Revised 12-9-13 1

 Attached hereto is a true and correct copy of the [NAME OF DOCUMENT EVIDENCING BOND] and the annual statement most recently filed with the Secretary of State pursuant to NRS 361.7314.
 This record is kept by [ASSIGNEE] in the regular course of business, and it was the regular course of business of [ASSIGNEE] for a person with knowledge of the act, event, condition, opinion, or diagnosis that was recorded to make this record or to transmit the information included in this record.
 The document attached to this affidavit is the original or a true and correct duplicate of the original, being a reproduction from the records on file on behalf of [ASSIGNEE] based on my review.”